 Below is the festival schedule:

-How Much It Cost to Visit Natchitoches Lights
+How Much It Costs to Visit Natchitoches Lights

 Natchitoches is transformed into a winter wonderland with hundreds of thousands of lights twinkling downtown and beautiful decorations during the Christmas season.
 Locals and tourists gather together in the festival venue to enjoy Christmas lights and explore the National Historic Landmark District.